liilianams/disc-golf-tournaments-tracker/README.md

 ./gradlew build
 ./gradlew bootRun
 ```
-App will be available on http://localhost:8080/.
+App will be available at http://localhost:8080.

 ### Run in Docker
 Prerequisites: